ranger/ranger/README.md

 Dependencies
 ------------
-* Python (tested with version 2.6, 2.7, 3.1, 3.2) with support for ncurses
+* Python (tested with version 2.6, 2.7, 3.1, 3.2) with curses module
-  and (optionally) wide-unicode.
+*  and (optionally) wide-unicode.
 * A pager ("less" by default)

 Optional: